Rezacs/Fifa/src/main/java/Unipi/Fifa/controllers/UserNodeController.java.md

 ### 4.9. `followPlayer`

-This method allows a logged-in user to follow a player.
+This method allows a logged-in userNode to follow a player.
 It uses the `userService.followPlayer` method and returns a `PlayerFollowDTO`.

 ```java
 @PostMapping("/followPlayer")